John B. O'Reilly Jr.

-John Bernard O'Reilly Jr. (September 21, 1948 – January 1, 2025) was an American politician who served as the 6th mayor of Dearborn, Michigan, from 2007 to 2022.
+John Bernard "Jack" O'Reilly Jr. (September 21, 1948 – January 1, 2025) was an American politician who served as the 6th mayor of Dearborn, Michigan, from 2007 to 2022.
 A member of the Democratic Party, he previously served on the Dearborn City Council from 1990 to 2007.

 Career

 Dearborn City Council

 O'Reilly began his political career serving as Washington staff counsel and district director for then-U.S. Congressman John D. Dingell, before serving as chief of staff in the Michigan State Senate.
 He was elected as a city councilman for Dearborn for 17 years between 1990 and 2007.